robertjdoig/telement/Matthew_Duddington_Report.md

 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Refactor%20spawn%20timer.PNG "Refactored spawner timer")

 ### Water block
 A translucent cuboid which ignores collisions with the player but produces a physical force upon the 'floating blocks' Blueprint.
 When it detects a 'hit' collision from the water element projectile the scale of the block increased over a period of time using a timeline node to animate the transformation over a number of frames.
-The reverse behaviour is performed with a succesful raycast during a water subtract attempt by the player.
+The reverse behaviour is performed with a successful raycast during a water subtract attempt by the player.

 The image below shows the set of nodes which enable water to be added.
 This Blueprint originally made use of tics and a boolian check in order to drive the gradual change of scale, however, this was refactored to use the timeline node which made the transformation much more stable and predictable.